alegomes/jkilometer/README.markdown

 What's the big deal?
 --------------------
-Instead of just running a test plan, as JMeter does, it's also capable of collect any metric you want from tested servers and merge it with JMeter test results to generate a comprehensive mass of data.
+Instead of just running a test plan, as JMeter does, it's also capable of collecting any metric you want from tested servers and merge it with JMeter test results to generate a comprehensive mass of data.

 Disclaimer
 ----------